 This one is more of a themed entry but is very well worth it nonetheless.
 Christmas is approaching at the time of penning down this article, and there couldn’t be a better way to live the joy of this festive occasion both in the Minecraft world and the real world.
 The Christmas Minecraft House follows a simple foundation but is adorned from top to bottom in traditional Christmas colors.

 There’s even a substantial Christmas tree right beside the staggering house.
 The whole thing is put together exceptionally well and is truly a genuine tribute to the year-concluding episode.
 However, you will be requiring some advanced-tier materials, such as:

 - Red Nether Brick Stairs.

 Aesthetic Mushroom House

 It’s not lackluster in any way interior-wise too.
 It’s adorned with crafty hanging lights, an Enchanting Table, and a Crafting Table—both of which are outright essential for your survival in the game.
-The house follows a 4 by 4 format with four addition blocks placed diagonally to each corner.
+The house follows a 4 by 4 format with four additional blocks placed diagonally in each corner.
 The house can be created in any biome.
 Just make sure you’re clearing out the grass first before getting started with it.